Does the Lumen Gentium say there are other ways to Heaven besides Jesus? Discussion with Liberal Catholic about "no Salvation outside the Church

 >> When it comes to claims of 'having all the answers the Roman Catholic Church at times is no exception.

-I'm not sure if I understand what you mean by "agreed upon."
-I suggest we may discern almost all Dogma of the Church according to the criteria you correctly stated and as such may draw up a fairly comprehensive list of Catholic Dogma such as that which Ludwig Otto has done.
+We may discern almost all Dogma of the Church and one may draw up a fairly comprehensive list of Catholic Dogma such as those found in the Fundamentals of Catholic Dogma by Ludwig Otto .
 Those who would like throw out the Magisterium would also like to throw out many of the Dogmas that have been laid out, and that is quite sad, and also quite dangerous to Christ's message.

-We believe liberals are followers of "dogma" as I am.
-The only difference is that I am following the Dogma set forth by the authority to which Jesus gave to exercise it.
-While, many of the "dogmas" they are following are set forth by theologians who feel they have found a new and progressive vision for the Church.
+We believe liberals are followers of "dogma" except many of the "dogmas" they are following are set forth by theologians who feel they have found a new and progressive vision for the Church.
 They desire a "French Revolution" in the Church where the authority is wrestled from the Magisterium and given to the people.

 They are not the first to have that vision.
 Martin Luther had a similar vision 500 years ago.
 Let us look at the fruit of that experiment in Christian Unity: 33,500 denominations and counting, with an average of 500 denominations a year being added, each one claiming the other has it wrong.
 This is not Unity.
 Luther's experiment was a total failure.
-In fact there is not one Church around today that even vaguely looks like what Luther envisioned...that includes Lutheranism.
-That experiment has caused more division than the Magisterium ever cause do in a million years.
+In fact there is not one Church around today that even vaguely looks like what Luther envisioned, including Lutheranism.
 Christ's call to unity was through the one Church that he founded.
 It is the Catholic Church, as administered by the Magisterium.
 A timeline of it is here.

-That is true, and is not the first time in history this has happened... in John 6:56-66 many of Jesus disciples left.
+This is not the first time in history this has happened.
+In John 6:56-66 many of Jesus disciples left.
 Everyone deserted Jesus because he said "I am the bread of life...eat me or else..."
 Jesus turned to the original 12 and said "will you leave me too?"
 Peter said "where would I go?..."
 (Jn 6:53).
-I feel like Peter.
-And even if, like on that day, only 12 Catholics are left practicing fidelity to the Magisterium at the end of the ages, I want to be one of those 12.
+If only 12 Catholics are left practicing fidelity to the Magisterium at the end of the ages, we want to be among those 12.
 During the Arian heresy most of the Church went bad and many bishops too.
 But it was defeated and the Church survived.
 During the Reformation everyone said the Church is going down, but it is presently larger than all the other denominations combined, all 33,500 of them.
-In North America the Church is smaller but overall, it is still growing faster than ever, especially in the third world where people have not become fat and arrogant.
+In North America the Church is smaller but overall, it is still growing faster than ever, especially in the third world where people have not become lazy and arrogant.

 St. Paul said: